Table of Contents Show

-When it comes to deciding on a property to purchase in NYC, most people think about condos and co-op apartments.
-There are several differences between these two types of apartments.
-Depending on your needs, one will be better than the other.
-But if you’re on the fence about what type of NYC property to buy then, townhouses should also be a consideration.
-These are those mostly historic buildings, sometimes called brownstones, which always appear in every movie or TV drama set in NYC.
-Besides being beautiful and unique, they provide a level of privacy that won’t find in any other NYC building.
-But owning one also means taking on the responsibility of maintaining it.
-Something you don’t have to worry about with a condo building as any maintenance will be handled by the management.
+When deciding between a condo vs. a townhouse to purchase in New York City, most people think about condos and co-ops.
+However, there are several differences between these two types of apartments.
+Of course, depending on your needs, one will be better than the other.
+But if you’re on the fence about what kind of NYC property to buy, you should consider townhouses.
+These primarily historic buildings, sometimes called brownstones, always appear in every movie or TV drama in NYC.

-What is a Condo
+What is a Condo?What is a Condo?

-What is a Townhouse?
+What is a Townhouse?What is a Townhouse?

-With a townhouse, you get to purchase a real property that you fully own, but there will be no condo board telling you what to do or restricting your options to do renovations.
-No condo board also means the sales process is a lot faster and smoother.
+You get to purchase a real property that you fully own with a townhouse, but there will be no condo board telling you what to do or restricting your options to do renovations.
+No condo board also means the sales process is faster and smoother.
 As such, you can expect to close a lot quicker.
 Also, buying a townhouse means owning an actual house rather than an apartment.
-They typically come with two or more floors and often include a backyard, deck, terrace and are usually located on quiet tree-lined streets.
+They typically come with two or more floors, often include a backyard, deck, or terrace, and are usually on quiet, tree-lined streets.

 Buying a townhouse also means owning a property with unique design features from the 19th and early 20th centuries.
 Expect beautiful façades, spiral staircases, ornamental fireplaces, and beautiful doorways.
 Unfortunately, new developments usually won’t include these older architectural details.

 Condo vs. Townhouse: Which is Better?Condo vs. Townhouse: Which is Better?